MA, Know Your Rights: HIV

 - Boston GLASS – a variety of services for LGBTQ Youth, including HIV testing

-Disability anti-discrimination laws require “reasonable accommodation” in employment.
+Disability anti-discrimination laws require “reasonable accommodation” in employment (and many other settings as well).

 “Reasonable accommodation” is a modification of policies/procedures to enable an employee with a disability to perform the job.